dadyarri/dadyarri/README.md

 Hi there 👋.
 My name is Daniil.
 I'm Junior developer (mostly on Python)

 - 🔭 I’m currently working on improving my [dotfiles](https://github.com/dadyarri/dotfiles)
-- How to understand ~~fucking~~ math :cry:
+- :cry: How to understand ~~fucking~~ math
-- 🌱 I’m currently learning Python, how to learn & teach
+- 🌱 I’m currently learning Python,Lua, how to learn effectively & explain clearly

 ### How to reach me